sakshi-singla-1735/omnia/docs/source/Telemetry/service_cluster_telemetry.rst

 The ``mysqldb``, ``activemq``, ``telemetry_receiver``, and ``prometheus_pump`` containers will get deployed on the ``service_kube_nodes``.

-.. note:: Metrics visualization using grafana is not supported for iDRAC telemetry on service cluster.
+.. note:: Metrics visualization using grafana is not supported for iDRAC telemetry metrics for service cluster.